Crystal Kamm

 Aesthetic isolation - Photo by Giulia Bertelli on Unsplash

-How do you do it?
+How do you maintain aesthetic isolation?

-The best way to create a “vibe” for aesthetic isolation is to pitch your novel to yourself.
 What is the theme?
-What are some comp titles that you draw inspiration from?
+What are some comparative titles that you draw inspiration from?
 How do you picture your characters and setting?
 You might even like to develop a mood board on Pinterest that gathers all these aesthetic cues together in a single place.

-I describe my own novel as Outlander meets Doctor Who, meets Lost.
+I describe my own novel as Outlander meets Doctor Who meets Lost.
 My aesthetic is seafaring, 19th-century castles, mysterious islands, and time travel.
 My aesthetic isolation, therefore, obviously includes reading and watching the series that have inspired me, but I can also supplement it with other things that fit that mood and theme.
 But, I have to be very careful not to overindulge in the wrong genre so that I can maintain the aesthetic I’ve chosen for my novel.

 Does aesthetic isolation work for every writer?
 Nothing works for everyone.
 But it’s definitely worth a try if you struggle with any of the following: